If your home is on a heat network

 If you think the bill is right but you can't afford to pay it, ask if you can arrange a repayment plan.
-If your heat network supplier won't agree to a repayment plan you can contact the Citizens Advice Consumer service for more help.
+If your heat network supplier won't agree to a repayment plan you can contact your local Citizens Advice Bureau.

 If you're renting your home and pay for your heat as part of your rent, you could be at risk of eviction if you get behind on your payments.
 Contact your nearest Citizens Advice for help if you're in this situation.

 If you often struggle to pay your bills

 It's worth asking your heat network supplier if they can move you to a cheaper tariff.
 Check the terms and conditions of any new tariff they offer to make sure you'll pay less.

 Check if you can get any grants or benefits to help pay for your energy bills.